zapier/visual-builder/docs/_platform/zap-templates.md

 ---
-title: How to Add Zapier Integrations to Your App and Marketing
+title: How to Include Zapier in Your App and Website
-order: 3
+order: 4
 layout: post-toc
 redirect_from: /docs/
 ---

-## How to Add Zapier Integrations to Your App and Marketing
+## How to Include Zapier in Your App and Website

 ## Introduction